ehForwarderBot/ehForwarderBot/docs/guide/slave.rst

 etc, via *additional features*.

 Such features are accessed by the user in a CLI-like style.
-An "additional feature" method MUST only take one string parameter aside from ``self``, and wrap it with :meth:`~ehforwarderbot.utils.extra` decorator.
+An “additional feature” method MUST only take one string parameter aside from ``self``, and wrap it with :meth:`~ehforwarderbot.utils.extra` decorator.
 The ``extra`` decorator takes 2 arguments: ``name`` -- a short name of the